DPDP Act 2026: A Compliance Guide for TA Leaders

 • Transparency and Accountability:

-• The Act likely requires transparency in how personal data is used.
+• The Act requires transparency in how personal data is used.
 Organizations must explain and justify data processing activities and maintain records of these activities.

 • Cross-Border Data Transfer: